readthedocs/readthedocs.org/docs/user/builds.rst

    Read the Docs uploads the resulting artifacts to the storage and purge the cache so the newer version of the documentation is served.

-If this process is not enough for the projects needs, there are some extra steps that are required to build the documentation, or simply the needing to execute extra commands to improve Read the Docs' integration with other services, it's possible to hook user-defined commands and :ref:`customize the build process <build-customization>`..
+If this process is not enough for the project's needs, there are some extra steps that are required to build the documentation, or simply the needing to execute extra commands to improve Read the Docs' integration with other services, it's possible to hook user-defined commands and :doc:`customize the build process <build-customization>`...

 Build resources